-In regions that are experiencing drought or are just naturally dry -- like a desert -- choosing plants for your landscape can be a challenge.
-For those unfamiliar with water-wise landscaping, there are several different plants, trees, shrubs, vines and even flowers that do not require lots of water.
+In regions that are experiencing drought or are just naturally dry—like the Southwestern United States—choosing plants for your landscape can be a challenge.
+For those unfamiliar with water-wise landscaping, there are several different plants, trees, shrubs, vines, and even flowers that do not require lots of water.
 Take a look at this photo gallery of drought-tolerant plants for your outdoor living spaces, including patios, pool areas, pathways and lawn substitutes.

 Botanical name: Aloe

 While aloes thrive in hot and dry climates (hence, their drought tolerance), they can be found growing in a variety of climates including coastal regions, grasslands, and alpine locations.
 During the summer months, most aloes require irrigation about every other week.
 In the winter, the combination of cooler temperatures (not freezing) and rainfall usually provides ample water for them to survive.